 By sorting yourself into a popular category, you might get a lot of clickthroughs, but that will actually make your conversion rate worse.
 Once a visitor clicks through onto your listing and sees what your box is really about, they will bail, lowering your conversion rate and losing you a sale.
 And because Cratejoy factors conversion rate into our marketing strategy for sellers, you won’t be promoted as much as you would be with higher conversions.

 In short, you want to be accurate and honest with your category labels.
-The listing dashboard allows you to choose up to 3 categories (with attendant sub-categories); we recommend selecting only what’s relevant to your target customer, even if that means choosing only one.
+The Listing page of the Cratejoy seller portal allows you to choose up to 3 categories (with attendant sub-categories); we recommend selecting only what’s relevant to your target customer, even if that means choosing only one.

 Showcase High-Quality (and Hi-Res) Photos

 We’ve said it before and we’ll say it again: Photos.
 Are.
 Everything.

 If you don’t have eye-catching, professional-looking images of your subscription box, the value of your box won’t come across to Marketplace visitors.
 Moreover, if you don’t update your photo slideshow often, you won’t draw much interest when site visitors search in your niche.